schlues/LCMikuJester/README.md

 # LCMiku
-Makes the Jester sing Levan Polkka
+Makes the Jester sing Ievan Polkka
 If you want another song, replace `intro.wav` and `main.wav` with something else

 ## Manual installation